digitalideation/prompt_h2501/day01.md

 - Students form 6–7 groups of ~6 participants each (≈38 total).
 - Each group runs a 6-step image-passing chain — every student interprets the previous image and generates a new one.
 - One shared folder per group; consistent naming system.
-- Class uses one diffusion model (e.g., SDXL @ 512px) for uniformity.
+- Class uses one diffusion model (e.g., Fux @ 1024px) for uniformity.

 **Timing:** ~75–85 min total for the full chain + gallery.